You’ll find a variety of art waiting to be enjoyed as you move throughout the Island — from murals to art galleries to museums.

 Whether you want to appreciate historic European art or contemporary artists, there’s an art museum on the Island that’s worth your time.
 If you are an art lover who admires talent and searches for creativity and inspiration during your vacation, plan to visit one (or more) of these five museums during your trip.

 Museo de Arte de Puerto Rico

-Located in San Juan, the Museo de Arte de Puerto Rico is one of the most important art and cultural destinations on the island, and one of the largest in the Caribbean.
-Known for showcasing artwork from a wide variety of local masters, and spanning historical periods from 17th century to contemporary work, the MAPR has 24 galleries, a craft workshop area for children, a restaurant, gift shop, and a beautiful outdoor sculpture garden.
+Located in San Juan, the Museo de Arte de Puerto Rico is one of the most important arts and cultural destinations on the Island, and one of the largest in the Caribbean.
+Known for showcasing artwork from a wide variety of local masters, and spanning historical periods from the 17th century to contemporary work, the MAPR has 24 galleries, a craft workshop area for children, a restaurant, a gift shop, and a beautiful outdoor sculpture garden.
 The exhibits change throughout the year and include a variety of styles and media.

 Museo de Arte Contemporáneo de Puerto Rico

 Very close to the MAPR in the heart of Santurce neighborhood, you’ll find the Museo de Arte Contemporáneo de Puerto Rico.
 The historical building that once was a public school features two floors filled with galleries showcasing contemporary artwork using mixed and multi-media.
 The space aims to encourage multidisciplinary experiences and the appreciation of art from the Caribbean and Latin American perspectives.